purplefrizzel/PizzaTill/README.md

 # Pizza Till
 This was a project written for exam prep at college.
 The program is a basic till for a pizza place.
-You can view the [Exam Scenario.pdf](./Exam Scenario.pdf) file for more details.
+You can view the <a href="./Exam Scenario.pdf">Exam Scenario.pdf</a>
+file for more details.

 ## Running